abdelaziz-mahdy/video_player_media_kit/README.md

 ### Android (replace original video_player with media_kit one)

-1. Just add this package in case you set androidUseMediaKit to true in initVideoPlayerMediaKitIfNeeded
+1. Just add this package in case you set androidUseMediaKit to true in initVideoPlayerCrossPlatformIfNeeded

 ```yaml
 dependencies: